 Digitalisation

-From July 2025, digital transmission will be mandatory for doctors and dentists and will be introduced progressively.
+Since July 2025, digital transmission for doctors and dentists has been gradually coming into effect.

-In accordance with the new CNS-AMMD agreement, forms currently provided to patients in paper format – such as invoices, prescriptions, etc. – that are required for coverage by the CNS must be transmitted digitally.
+In accordance with the new CNS-AMMD agreement, forms currently given to patients in paper format – such as invoices, certificates of incapacity for work, etc. – and required for coverage by the CNS, will soon have to be transmitted digitally.

 Everything you need to know

-Aware that the path to digital transition is not always easy and can raise many questions, the CNS and the AMMD have agreed to introduce a transitional phase until the end of 2025 so that the digital shift can take place progressively, giving software publishers the time they need to develop and test their digital solutions by doctors in the field in real time before becoming widespread.
-During this phase, doctors and dentists will be able to continue issuing paper invoices, as is currently the case.
+Aware that the path to digital transition is not always straightforward and can raise many questions, the CNS and the AMMD have agreed to implement a transitional phase until further notice so that the digital shift can take place in a progressive manner, giving software publishers the time they need to develop and test their digital solutions by doctors in the field in real time before they are rolled out across the board.
+During this phase, doctors and dentists will be able to continue to issue invoices and certificates of incapacity for work on paper, as is currently the case.

-Only then will digital transmission be gradually extended to other forms (certificates of incapacity for work, prescriptions, quotations, etc.) in 2026 and 2027.
+Only then will digital transmission be progressively extended to other forms (prescriptions, quotations, etc.) in 2026 and 2027.

 This adaptation period is intended to finalise the software, optimise digital transmission and give doctors and dentists time to integrate these solutions into their practice.

-To provide you with the best possible support during this transition, we advise you to contact your current publisher or another publisher if you have not already done so.
-You can find a list of publishers who have already obtained certification by clicking here.
+To best support you in this transition, our agent recommends that you contact your current publisher or another if you have not already done so.
+You can find a list of publishers who have already obtained their certification by clicking here.

 What does this mean for publishers?

-The CNS, together with its partners, is currently setting up a technical environment which, from 1 June, should enable publishers to equip medical practices with new versions of their software that comply with digital transmission.
+The CNS, together with its partners, is setting up a technical environment that allows publishers to equip medical practices with new versions of their software that are compatible with digital transmission.

 Three points are important to note regarding publishers: